+- A. Strategy for Non-707(b) Offenders

+- B. Regional Agreements

-- A. Information Sharing and Data Collection - B. Funded Programs, Strategies and/or System Enhancements
+- C. Funded Programs, Placements, Services, Strategies and/or System Enhancements

 Part I. Service Needs, Priorities & Strategy

 Authority: Government Code Section 30061(b)(4)(A) The multiagency juvenile justice plan shall include, but not be limited to, all of the following components: